 GeneSight® Psychotropic is a pharmacogenomic test that uses a proprietary algorithm to analyze 12 different genes to weigh their combined influence on patient response to different psychotropic medications.
 Most neuropsychiatric medications are processed through multiple metabolic pathways, and genomic variants influence both metabolism and response.
 Unlike other tests, the GeneSight Psychotropic test uses a proprietary combinatorial pharmacogenomic approach, which measures multiple genomic variants for each patient and weights them in combination to provide comprehensive, genetically-driven recommendations for each medication.

 The GeneSight® test provides information on FDA-approved medications prescribed for depression and analyzes how your patient’s genes may affect their response to these medications.

 Ready to offer your patients the GeneSight® Test?

 Implementing the GeneSight test in your practice is simple.
 Get started by calling us at 866.757.9204.

 Ordering a GeneSight test is fast and efficient:

 A simple buccal swab is used to quickly collect a sample of your patient’s DNA.
 Just put the swabs in a prepaid FedEx envelope and send them to our lab.

 About 36 hours after we receive the sample, you can access your patient’s personalized report on the secure GeneSight® website.

 Watch and Learn

 Stay up-to-date on the latest research with Chalk Talk, our educational webinar series.
-Chalk Talk provides valuable information and insight about developments in the treatment of mental health, pharmacogenomics and the GeneSight® test.
+Chalk Talk provides valuable information and insight about developments in the treatment of depression, pharmacogenomics and the GeneSight® test.